bugemarvin/scraper/README.md

 # Scraper

 This project is a web scraper built with Selenium and integrated with a Flask application.
-It allows users to scrape data from web pages, handle pagination, and download the scraped data in CSV or JSON format through a web interface.
+It allows users to scrape data from web pages, handle pagination, and download the scraped data in CSV or JSON format through a web interface as well as a standalone application that can be run on the terminal.

 The sctipt is a web scraper that uses Selenium to scrape data from web pages.
 It can handle pagination and save the scraped data in CSV or JSON format.
 The scraper is integrated with a Flask application, allowing users to input the scraping parameters through a web interface.